Fried chicken and chili spaghetti at Bob's Big Boy in Burbank

 • price 2 of 4

-Open until 1am.
-On the Westside, there’s no better place after midnight than Daikokuya, a longtime ramenya that’s become a cozy mainstay for locals in recent years.
-Inside the tiny Sawtelle outpost (which stays open the latest), whose interior resembles a lantern-lit Tokyo alleyway, late-night diners slurp up bowls of flavorful, porky tonkotsu broth and Chijire-style egg noodles.
-Fans of accouterments can amp it up with kotteri-style: boiled egg, bamboo shoots, bean sprouts and green onions, or go big with a ramen combo adding rice bowls topped with eel, pork cutlets or tuna.
-If you’re not particularly hungry, the appetizers and standalone rice bowls make for a filling, affordable evening snack.
+Why we love it: On the Westside, there’s no better place after midnight than Daikokuya, a longtime ramenya that’s become a cozy mainstay for locals in recent years.
+Inside the tiny Sawtelle outpost (which stays open the latest), whose interior resembles a lantern-lit Tokyo alleyway, night owls slurp up bowls of flavorful, porky tonkotsu broth and Chijire-style egg noodles.
+Fans of accoutrements can amp it up by ordering their bowl kotteri-style, which adds a boost of flavor with a fatty soup extract.
+Each bowl comes with a boiled egg, bamboo shoots, bean sprouts and green onions—but go big with a ramen combo adding rice bowls topped with eel, pork cutlets or tuna.
+If you or someone else in your party isn’t particularly hungry, the appetizers and standalone rice bowls make for a filling, affordable evening snack.

 • price 1 of 4